 4.2 Vehicular manslaughter – PC 192c

-Under Penal Code 192c, vehicular manslaughter is the crime where people drive in a negligent or unlawful manner and thereby cause the death of another person.
+Under Penal Code 192c, vehicular manslaughter is the crime where you drive in a negligent or unlawful manner and thereby cause the death of another person.

-If a person is driving while intoxicated (for the fourth time in 10 years) and kills someone while doing so, a prosecutor can charge the driver with both:
+If you are driving while intoxicated (for the fourth time in 10 years) and kill someone while doing so, a prosecutor can charge you with both:

 - vehicular manslaughter, and